prof-rossetti/internet-technologies/exercises/website-style/exercise.md

 Ignore JavaScript references in the Bootstrap docs for now.
 We'll cover JavaScript and website interactivity in the future.

 See also the Prof's [Bootstrap 5 Navbar Template](/exercises/website-style/bootstrap_5_nav.html), which provides an example Bootstrap Navbar out of the box, and feel free to leverage in your exercises and projects, as desired.
+The [Bootstrap 5 Navbar Template w/ Cards](/exercises/website-style/bootstrap_5_nav_and_cards.html) is another version of this template that includes Bootstrap Cards.